pk7zuva/Circle_finder/README.md

 -------------------------------------------------------------------------------------------------------
 # CircularDNA_finder
-Circular DNA (Micro DNA) identification from pair-end high-throughput sequencing data
+A method to identify Circular DNA (Micro DNA) from pair-end high-throughput sequencing data

+Initially this method was described in following article